Frequently Asked Questions

 You'll have heard it said that all religions lead to the same place.
 It's not possible for this to be true as they each make fundamentally different claims that aren't compatible with one another.
 For example, Hinduism believes in many Gods.
 Islam insists there's only one.
 Buddhists are noncommittal about whether there's a God at all.
 These contradictions prove without any doubt that they can't all be right.

 Jesus stated that he is the way, the truth and the life and that nobody can come to the Father except through him.
-If this statement is right, this categorically demonstrates that no other religion provides a way to have a relationship with God.
+If this statement is true, this categorically demonstrates that no other religion provides a way to have a relationship with God.
 This is the greatest fundamental difference between Christianity and all other religions and what makes it stand out, especially if you accept that Jesus is who he claimed to be.

 Can We Trust The Bible?